v-thakkar/v-thakkar.github.io/now.md

 ### This page lists my current areas of focus

-[Last Updated: June 13, 2020]
+[Last Updated: January 22, 2021]

-- Working on some super interesting open source projects
+- Mostly focusing on new job

 - Learning German

-- Watching bunch of old technical talks presented at CCC conferences on firmware and security related things
+- Setting up life in Berlin

-- Reading Datapoint by Lamont Wood(non-fiction) and Delta-V by Daniel Suarez(fiction)
+- Entangled life by Merlin Sheldrake